 Figure 3.
 Tectonic map of Mare Tranquillitatis projected on the merged LRO LOLA - SELENE Kaguya DEM (Barker et al., 2016).
+A color-blindness-friendly version can be accessed in the supplementary materials (Fig. S2).
 Parts of the lobate scarp cluster in the northern mare cross the highland boundary and continue into Mare Serenitatis near the Taurus-Littrow valley.
 Unidentified features are linear positive topographic features with a possible but unproven tectonic origin (other possible origins are, e.g., dikes, lava flows, surface expressions of buried structures, or ejecta remnants).

 Figure 4.
 Tectonic feature map with all degradational classified segments colorized according to their respective class and projected onto the WAC global mosaic (Robinson et al., 2012).
+This map includes wrinkle ridge, lobate scarp, and unidentified features.
 Tectonic features in the western part are mostly comprised of advanced and heavily degraded features.
-Crisp and degraded features occur scattered in clusters throughout the mare.
+Crisp and moderately degraded features occur scattered in clusters throughout the mare.

-Figure 5 .
+Figure 5.
 NAC images of crisp features.
 White arrows show representative graben. a) Wrinkle ridge north of Ross Crater with a crisp morphology and small graben (M1184668142RE; 11.82°N, 24.27°E). b) Image of the same wrinkle ridge further west.
 Visible are several sets of small graben and a small boulder patch (black arrow; M1184668142RE; 11.90°N, 24.17°E). c) Small and faint lobate scarp in the vicinity of Taurus-Littrow valley.
-The image shows some faint graben-like features and deformed craters with ~100 to ~50 m in diameter (black arrow; M1154023134RE; 19.11°N, 29.93°E). d) Set of graben in close vicinity of a crisp lobate scarp cluster near Taurus-Littrow (M1157549836RE; 18.52°N, 30.55°E).
+The image shows some faint graben-like features and deformed craters with ~100 to ~50 m in diameter (black arrows; M1154023134RE; 19.11°N, 29.93°E). d) Set of graben in close vicinity of a crisp lobate scarp cluster near Taurus-Littrow (M1157549836RE; 18.52°N, 30.55°E).

-Figure 6 .
-NAC images of degraded features with relatively sharp contacts (white arrows) in Mare Tranquillitatis. a) A degraded wrinkle ridge in the eastern mare deforming and cross-cutting several craters (black arrows; M1245756057LE/RE; 12.29°N, 39.82°E) and b) a small degraded lobate scarp in the northwestern mare which also deforms a \sim 100 m diameter crater (black arrows; M1279976340LE; 14.60°N, 20.04°E).
+Figure 6.
+NAC images of moderately degraded features with relatively sharp contacts (white arrows) in Mare Tranquillitatis. a) A moderately degraded wrinkle ridge in the eastern mare deforming and cross-cutting several craters (black arrows; M1245756057LE/RE; 12.29°N, 39.82°E) and b) a small moderately degraded lobate scarp in the northwestern mare which also deforms a ~100 m diameter crater (black arrows; M1279976340LE; 14.60°N, 20.04°E).

-Figure 7 .
-Kaguya Terrain Camera images of a representative advanced (a) and heavily (b) degraded wrinkle ridge (white arrows).
+Figure 7.
+Kaguya Terrain Camera images of a representative advanced degraded wrinkle ridges.
 The advanced degraded wrinkle ridge (7.54°N, 22.75°E) has a well-developed wrinkle ridge morphology consisting of a broad arch and a superimposed ridge (white arrows).
-In addition, it exhibits several dominant boulder fields, which are visible as bright spots along the ridge (black arrows).
-The morphology of the heavily degraded wrinkle ridge (b) is less distinctive and the typical wrinkle ridge morphology is less well-developed (1.31°N, 22.56°E).
+In addition, it exhibits several dominant boulder fields, which are visible as bright spots along the ridge (black arrows). b) Close up NAC image (M1234102538LE) of the ridge shown in 7a, featuring boulder fields (black arrow) and the "elephant-hide" texture (white arrows).